psinghal04/mongo-changestream-watcher-go/README.md

 for any reason, it will resume watching the stream from the point it left off before being disconnected, ensuring no change events are lost.

+For details of how MongoDB change stream work, refer to https://docs.mongodb.com/manual/changeStreams

 ## Configuration
 The watcher program supports several configurable parameters, as illustrated below
 ```json